VilijaSetkute/Mygom_tech_task/README.md

 ### App consists:
 - Data option selection (mock data of valid / invalid formats).
 Select desired option to see dropdown result.
-- Selected data preview in prevalidated format.
+- Selected data preview in raw format.
 - Dropdown component which renders validated and formated data.

 ## Added / used